I have never really been a person who loves a big, loud party.

 In other party-related words: chill.

 In non-party terms: Take a break.
 Step away.
 Shore up your boundaries.
 Practice mindfulness.
 Meditate.
-Ask for .
+Ask for help.
 Hire someone or delegate.
 Choose one thing, stop multitasking.
 Know yourself.
 Trust yourself.
 Get what you need, where and how you need it, and leave the rest.

 We can absolutely sustain some intensity in our lives, work, and relationships.
 But we can’t do it forever.